 - The areas of the existing Mannering and Chain Valley surface facilities have been heavily disturbed in the past and, in the case of Chain Valley, fencing has been installed around the only identified site.
-There are no known heritage sites present in or around the Mannering pit top area; - The site induction details the importance and significance of the Aboriginal heritage and that no clearing is permitted without a permit; - All monitoring of Aboriginal heritage sites, including those overlying areas of underground workings, is undertaken in accordance with an approved Heritage Management Plan, which has been developed in consultation with Aboriginal groups; - There are no proposed surface disturbance activities outside of the current approved development footprints; and - There are no heritage sites within the areas where underground workings are proposed within the term of this MOP.
+There are no known heritage sites present in or around the Mannering pit top area; - The site induction details the importance and significance of the Aboriginal heritage and that no clearing is permitted without a permit; - All monitoring of Aboriginal heritage sites, including those overlying areas of underground workings, is undertaken in accordance with an approved Heritage Management Plan, which has been developed in consultation with Aboriginal groups; - There are no proposed surface disturbance activities outside of the current approved development footprints; and - The heritage sites within the areas where underground workings are proposed within the term of this MOP are to be first workings only and a maximum of 20mm vertical subsidence.